chess-levin/WC64/README.md

 ![Image of wordclock](https://github.com/chess-levin/WC64/blob/master/docs/img/wc64_parts.jpg)

-The challenge was to find a way to put [the mask](https://github.com/chess-levin/WC64/blob/master/docs/mask_final_dt.pdf) with the letters on the acrylic.
+The challenge was to find a way to get [the mask](https://github.com/chess-levin/WC64/blob/master/docs/mask_final_dt.pdf) with the letters on the acrylic.
 For a transparency made by a cutting plotter the letters are to schmall.
-So I decided to have the mask printed on the transperency.
+So I decided to have the mask printed on a transperency.
 The result was that the black parts were to translucent.
 To achieve a high contrast between the dark parts and the lighten letters I glued two transparencies together.
 One of the two transparencies has a self-adhesive side which this is glued to the acrylic.

 I found several ideas browsing the net for other wordclock projects.
 One was the [formatc1702](https://github.com/formatc1702) project of Daniel Rojas.
 He gave me the idea how to put all words into an 8x8 matrix.
 Thank you guys - keep on  wordclocking!